qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 This should take 5-10 minutes.

-The output of the script is a qliksense configuration resource `yaml`, named after the Qlik Sense host name, encoded with all the information collected by the script from the output of `gcloud` commands using the parmameters provided:
+The output of the script is a qliksense configuration resource `yaml`, named after the Qlik Sense host name, encoded with all the information collected by the script from the output of `gcloud` commands using the parameters provided:
 Ex:
 ```yaml
 apiVersion: qlik.com/v1